 The tax debt must be related to a tax return that was filed at least two years before the taxpayer files for bankruptcy.
 The time is measured from the date the taxpayer actually filed the return.
-In most cases, this covers the same period of time as the due date rule—unless you missed the due date and filed the return late.
+In most cases, this covers the same period of time as the due date rule, unless you missed the due date and filed the return late.

 Tax debts that arise from unfiled tax returns are not dischargeable.
-This is an important distinction because the IRS routinely assesses tax on unfiled returns.
+This is an important distinction, because the IRS routinely assesses tax on unfiled returns.
 These tax liabilities can't be discharged unless and until the taxpayer files a tax return for the year in question.

 The Tax Assessment Was at Least 240 Days Old

 Again, this often covers the same ground as the first two rules.
 The IRS must assess the tax at least 240 days before the taxpayer files for bankruptcy.
-The IRS assessment can arise from a self-reported balance due such as your filed tax return, an IRS final determination in an audit, or an IRS proposed assessment which has become final.
+The IRS assessment can arise from a self-reported balance due (such as a tax return you filed), an IRS final determination in an audit, or an IRS proposed assessment that has become final.

-The tax return cannot be fraudulent or frivolous.
-In other words, you can't try to claim your dog as a dependent then file for bankruptcy when the IRS calls you on it.
-You cannot be guilty of any intentional act of evading the tax laws.
+The tax return cannot be fraudulent or frivolous in any way.
+You can't try to claim your dog as a dependent, then file for bankruptcy when the IRS calls you on it.
+You can't be guilty of any intentional act of evading the tax laws.

 A bankruptcy petitioner is required to prove that their previous four years' tax returns have been filed with the IRS before a bankruptcy discharge can be granted.
 These four previous tax returns must be filed no later than the date of the first creditors' meeting in a bankruptcy case.